Ilhan Omar anti-Semitic comments condemned in House resolution

 “What we are doing here is making it unequivocally clear to the public that no one has the support to engage in discrimination and racism and anti-Semitism,” said Rep. Cedric Richmond, Louisiana Democrat.

-Indeed, while Ms. Omar’s name isn’t in the resolution, her actions are — and are put on par with abhorrent crimes such as mass killings at a synagogue in Pennsylvania and a black church in Charleston, South Carolina, or the white nationalist rally in Charlottesville in 2017.
+Indeed, while Ms. Omar’s name isn’t in the resolution, her actions are — and equated with abhorrent crimes such as last year’s mass killing at a synagogue in Pennsylvania, the 2015 shooting at a black church in South Carolina, or the white nationalist rally in Charlottesville in 2017.

 The resolution was supposed to have been voted on a day earlier, but had to be delayed while Democrats sorted themselves out.

+An initial resolution condemning anti-Semitism was deemed to harsh to Ms. Omar, though it didn’t mention her by name.
+Party leaders added mentions of Islamophobia and racism.

-They first added the mentions of Islamophobia and racism, then on Thursday delayed the vote again for an hour while they updated the list of aggrieved minorities.
+Then on Thursday the vote was briefly delayed again while Democrats updated the list of aggrieved minorities.
 Originally it had listed African Americans, Native Americans “and other people of color, Jews, Muslims, Hindus, Sikhs, immigrants.”

 Democrats scurried to add in “Latinos,” “Asian Americans and Pacific Islanders” and “the LGBTQ community.”